Free, easy and

 *£75,000 of level term assurance over 15 years, for a 30 year old non smoker, £6 per month with Legal & General.
 Subject to underwriting, accurate as of March 2015.

 fixmylifeinsurance.co.uk is a website dedicated to finding the best value life cover quotes we can for our users.
 We work with selected life insurance brokers to deliver competitive life quotes from a panel of leading life insurance companies.
 Completing our short form could allow you to get and compare quotes for life insurance, mortgage life insurance, family income benefit, critical illness Cover and whole of life protection policies.

 Fix My Life is a trading style of The Affiliate People, a company registered in England and Wales, registered number 06903071 and registered office address Suite 408-9, Britannia House, 1-11 Glenthorne Road, London.
 W6 0LH.
 For further details click here .
 The Company is duly registered with: The Data Protection Act, 1998 Reg.
-No: Z259836X; The Affiliate People are an Appointed Representative of Ingard Financial Limited which is authorised and regulated by The Financial Conduct Authority, Registered number 450731.
+No: Z259836X; The Affiliate People Ltd (Financial Conduct Authority register number 724835) is an appointed representative of Ingard Financial Limited which is authorised and regulated by The Financial Conduct Authority under Register number 450731.